GSA-TTS/identity-dev-docs/_pages/oidc/authorization.md

 ---
 title: OpenID Connect
 lead: >
-  [OpenID Connect](http://openid.net) is a simple identity layer built on top of the OAuth 2.0 protocol.
-Login.gov supports [version 1.0](http://openid.net/specs/openid-connect-core-1_0.html) of the specification and conforms to the [iGov Profile](https://openid.net/wg/igov).
+   <a class="usa-link usa-link usa-link--external" href="http://openid.net">OpenID Connect</a> is a simple identity layer built on top of the OAuth 2.0 protocol.
+Login.gov supports <a class="usa-link usa-link usa-link--external" href="http://openid.net/specs/openid-connect-core-1_0.html">version 1.0</a> of the specification and conforms to the <a class="usa-link usa-link usa-link--external" href="https://openid.net/wg/igov">iGov Profile</a>.
 redirect_from:
   - /openid-connect/
 sidenav: